dudeNumber4/database-migration/README.md

   * Database compare: `UpdateProject.scmp`
   * Well known "Scripts" directory and it's 2 subdirectories.
   * `DatabaseState.dacpac`: A file that captures database state represented by the project.
-* A .Net project that processes the scripts.
+* A .Net project (your service) that processes the scripts.
   * DatabaseMigration/RuntimeScripts: Folder that contains the scripts that originated in the database project.
 * Git Hooks: Refer to the separate ReadMe in the GitHooks folder.